โ† Back to Home

 • Enterprise-grade security: Encrypted at rest and in transit, SOC 2 certification planned

 Not an LLM wrapper.
-The Decision Graph's value is in the semantic indexing, conflict detection, and bidirectional traceability infrastructure - not the LLM choice.
+The Decision Graph's value is in the cross-tool relationship detection, drift prevention, and bidirectional traceability infrastructure - not the LLM choice.
 Models are swappable components.

 Security & Compliance